-PERC also operates a lean team, with only 155 permanent employees in 2020.
-As a result, PERC's business PERC 2020 Sustainability Report 22 of 34 continuity is at risk from prolonged leaves, such as from maternity or paternity leaves.
+PERC also operates a lean team, with only 150 permanent employees in 2021.
+As a result, PERC's business continuity is at risk from prolonged leaves, such as from maternity or paternity leaves.

 The Company implements stringent, non-discriminatory applicant screenings to ensure not only skills and job match, but diversity in the workforce.
 The Company also continuously studies industry best practices in compensation and benefits to create competitive and attractive employment offers to new hires.